 getting a little exercise too.

-Walking with his master also satisfies one of the basic instincts that most canines still harbour, and that's 'migrating' (travelling) with his pack.
+Walking with his master also satisfies one of the basic instincts that most canines still harbor, and that's 'migrating' (traveling) with his pack.

 If you satisfy these two needs, you'll be part way to owning a very contented Spaniel indeed!

 If you're on a tight budget and you'd like to build your own, our article on how to build a dog run may prove very useful.